kreuzert/jupyterhub-outpost/docs/usage/configuration.md

 # Application Configuration

-The JupyterHub Outpost configuration is nearly the same as the [JupyterHub Spawner configuration](https://jupyterhub.readthedocs.io/en/stable/reference/api/spawner.html).  **TODO is this what is meant?
-Or is it: The JupyterHub Outpost configuration is nearly the same as the JupyterHub Spawner it is configured with.**
+The JupyterHub Outpost uses a configuration file `outpost_config.py` similar to `jupyterhub_config.py` of JupyterHub.
+The Spawner configuration for the Outpost is therefore similar to the [Spawner configuration in JupyterHub](https://jupyterhub.readthedocs.io/en/stable/reference/api/spawner.html).
-The easiest way is configure the Outpost is in the `outpostConfig` key in the `values.yaml` file. **TODO is there another way?**
+The easiest way is configure the Outpost's configuration file is via the `outpostConfig` key in the helm chart's `values.yaml` file.

 ## Persistent database